 The Initial Inspection

-As mentioned on the previous page, once a Licensing officer has been assigned to your proposed premises they will contact you to discuss next steps (including your initial inspection).
+As mentioned on the previous page, a Licensing officer will contact you to discuss next steps (including your initial inspection).
 It is important to note that your initial inspection may not take place for a few weeks.